forestgrape/coronavirus/1_introduction/suggestions.md

     - Side-a-side instead of face-to-face
     - Plexiglas
 * __Aerosols Transmission__: Aerosols behave soot/dust-like.
 Aerosol transmission occurs mainly in heated indoor rooms: the cooler outdoors, the drier in heated indoor rooms and the likelier aerosol transmission.
 Aerosol transmission is hard to completely prevent, but it can be efficiently reduced:
-    - being outdoors, ventilation, distance and less people inside
+    - being outdoors and when indoors: ventilation, distance and less people
-    - masks, preferably with a good fit and [filter](../6_prevention_and_treatment/masks.md#mask-types) and changed/cleaned frequently
+    - masks, preferably with a good fit and [filter](../6_prevention_and_treatment/masks.md#mask-types) and changed/cleaned frequently.
     - if possibly infected (e.g. having any kind of respiratory symptoms) staying home and *out* of foreign indoor rooms

-    To think of aerosol transmission as smoke, makes it easier to detect and avoid situations with aerosol transmission: Just smelling smoke is the theoretical possibility of infection.
+    The smoke-model makes it easier to detect and avoid situations with aerosol transmission: Just smelling smoke is the theoretical possibility of infection.
 Being that exposed to smoke that the cloth start smelling, likely corresponds to a probability of a few percentages to get infected.
 A neighbors candle won't be smelled through doors, but in a place with an indoor barbecue, smoke is smelled in the stairways.
 For Covid-19 this means: A single neighbor being infected is no risk, but in place with possibly many infected people e.g. a hospital treating Covid-19 patients, wearing a mask in _all_ rooms is important.
 Also it is important to ventilate regularly especially before opening doors.

 A more in depth description is in the section [Airborne Transmission](../5_epidemiological/transmission.md#overview-airborne-transmission)